 Spectrum’s Pearl Street Residence is a partnership with the Vermont State Housing Authority.
 This programs helps youth develop independent living skills and provides a bridge to self-reliant living through a structured and supportive community.
 The program is entirely voluntary.

-The residence has private individual rooms, shared bathrooms, common kitchen and dining areas, and living rooms.
-All youth enter into an individual housing lease and are responsible for paying an adjusted amount of rent based on income, as determined by the Vermont State Housing Authority.
+The residence has private individual rooms, shared bathrooms, a common kitchen and dining area, and living room.
+All youth enter into an individual housing lease with and are responsible for paying an adjusted amount of rent based on income, as determined by the Vermont State Housing Authority.

-Youth who successfully complete the program are eligible for a Section 8 voucher, which provides subsidized rent to the holder based on income.
+Youth who successfully complete one year in the program are eligible for a Section 8 voucher, which provides subsidized rent to the holder based on income.

 For a housing crisis, call (802) 864-7423 x302 during business hours, and (802) 864-7423 x202 for non-business hours.